 Netflix is a lot better across the pond in the US than it is here with load for content.
 So, here's how to get American Netflix in the UK.
-Updated on 27/11/14 with how to get US Netflix on Xbox, PlayStation, Apple TV, iOS, Android and other devices.
-See also: Netflix tips & tricks
+PLUS: how to get US Netflix on Xbox, PlayStation, Apple TV, iOS, Android and other devices.
+See: 42 new Netflix films and TV shows for April and Netflix Original series list for 2015.

 One of the most common complaints from Netflix customers here in Blighty is that we don't have access to the same amount of content that US-based users do – especially films.
 Competing streaming services such as, Amazon Prime Video, Sky's Sky Store and Now TV have swept up the rights to many films exclusive – including the whole of Warner Bros' new releases.
 See also: The 80 best movies on Netflix UK